plone/plone.app.jquerytools/README.rst

 The complete options list:

+subtype
-    * subtype: 'image' | 'iframe' | 'ajax'
+  'image' | 'iframe' | 'ajax'
+urlmatch:

-    * urlmatch: Regular expression for a portion of the target URL.
-Target URL is determined by checking href, src or action attributes.
+  Regular expression for a portion of the target URL.
+Target URL is determined by checking href, src or action attributes. urlreplace

-    * urlreplace: Replacement expression for the matched expression.

-    * filter: (ajax only) the jQuery selector used to find the elements of the ajax loaded resource that you wish to use in the overlay.
+  Replacement expression for the matched expression. filter (ajax only) the jQuery selector used to find the elements of the ajax loaded resource that you wish to use in the overlay. width

-    * width: Width of the popup.
+  Width of the popup.
 Defaults to 60%.
 Overriden by image width for image overlays.
-Percentages are computed against window width, not parent.
+Percentages are computed against window width, not parent. cssclass

-    * cssclass: A custom css class to apply to the overlay.
-Ignored for inline overlays.

-    * config: jQuery Tools configuration options in a dictionary.
+  A custom css class to apply to the overlay.
+Ignored for inline overlays. config jQuery Tools configuration options in a dictionary.

 For AJAX overlay forms, add the following, form-oriented, options:

+formselector
-    * formselector: Used to specify the JQuery selector for any forms inside the loaded content that you want to be handled inside the overlay by doing an AJAX load to get the overlay content.
+  Used to specify the JQuery selector for any forms inside the loaded content that you want to be handled inside the overlay by doing an AJAX load to get the overlay content.

   When a form is submitted, the overlay handler checks the response for formselector.
 If it's found, the result is displayed in the overlay and form handlers are bound.
 If not, the 'noform' action is carried out.

+noform
-    * noform: the action to take if an ajax form is submitted and the returned content has nothing matching the formselector.
+  the action to take if an ajax form is submitted and the returned content has nothing matching the formselector.
 Available actions include 'close' to simply close the overlay, 'reload' to reload the page, and 'redirect' to redirect to another page.
 If you choose 'redirect', you must specify the URL in the redirect option.
 Default action is to display the filtered response in the popup.

   You may also supply as the 'noform' argument a callback function that returns one of these strings.
 The overlay helper will call the function with the overlay element as an argument.

+closeselector
-    * closeselector: use this to specify a JQuery selector that will be used to find elements within the overlay that should close the overlay if clicked.
+  use this to specify a JQuery selector that will be used to find elements within the overlay that should close the overlay if clicked.
 The most obvious example is a form's cancel button.

+redirect
-    * redirect: if you specify 'redirect' for the noform action, use the redirect option to specify the full target URL.
+  if you specify 'redirect' for the noform action, use the redirect option to specify the full target URL.
 You may also supply a callback function that returns a URL.
 The overlay helper will call the function with the overlay element and the response text as arguments.

+beforepost
-    * beforepost: you may specify a function that will be called before the AJAX form posting.
+  you may specify a function that will be called before the AJAX form posting.
 This callback will be passed the jQuery-wrapped form and the serialized form data.
 Return true if you wish the AJAX form handler to handle the event; return false if you wish to cancel the submit.

+afterpost
-    * afterpost: you may specify a function that will be called immediately after the AJAX load of the post response.
+  you may specify a function that will be called immediately after the AJAX load of the post response.
 The function will be passed an element containing the returned HTML as a jQuery object.
 Second argument is data_parent object, which contains overlay configuration and other useful data in the jQuery 'data' resource.
 This callback occurs before any other processing of the response.
 The callback function's return value is ignored.

 AJAX
 ----